shijithpk/twitter_list_mgmt/README.md

 So say you've created a Covid Twitter list to keep track of news around the pandemic.
 You've just found a curated list on Covid by an epidemiologist in London, and you want to add members from that list to your own Covid list.
 This is the package you use to do it.

+This package will help heavy Twitter and Tweetdeck users, especially those those who use lists to manage the firehose of information.

-Have also written a [blog post](http://shijith.com/blog/twitter-list-management/) about why I coded this, but this README will cover pretty much everything you need to know.
+Have also written a [blog post](http://shijith.com/blog/twitter-list-management/) about why I coded this, but this README covers pretty much everything you need to know.

-### Who this is for

-This is mainly for heavy Twitter and Tweetdeck users, especially those those who use lists to manage the firehose of information.

 ### How to install the package and set things up